vagnerasilva/vagnerasilva_/README.md

 - 🔭 I am a **Fullstack Software Engineer** with a background in robotics.
 I love solving complex problems involving algorithmic design and has extensive experience building and deploying microservices for robotics applications - over at Oryks Robotics.

 - 🌱 I'm also an AWS Communities Builder who loves sharing my knowledge on AWS, microservices development and deployment as well as robotics.
 My main focus is one developer tools offered by AWS.
+You can find my articles over at [medium](https://medium.com/@lyle-okoth)

 - 👯 I’m looking to collaborate on **OpenSource Projects on ROS, Python as well as React.**